 Disable Auto Logon in Registry

 It’s easy to disable the auto login with regedit; you just need to find, then change AutoAdminLogon from 1 to zero.
 You can leave the other settings, especially if you change your mind later!

-Aaron has an AS in Network Technology and currently pursuing a BS in Information Technology - Security.
-He has been active in the Information Technology field for the past 15 years and is always learning.
+Aaron has an AS in Network Technology and a BS in Information Technology - Security.
+He has been active in the Information Technology field for almost 20 years and is always learning.
 He likes to tinker with devices and his home network experimenting and solving problems!

 %d bloggers like this: